gerasimosmichalitsianos/image_compositing_idl/README.md

 INSTRUCTIONS: IMAGE COMPOSITING

 The purpose of this code is to perform image compositing.
+The IDL code files in this repository represent just a simple example using two 1-band Geotiff files.
 That is, one single band Geotiff image file is used to fill in null data gaps in another 1-band Geotiff image file.
 Null data gaps in Landsat 7 imagery for example, have resulted from a spring 2003 scanline malfunction.
 So for all Landsat 7 imagery after May 31st 2003, have linear features present, going across the imagery, whose pixel values are null (no-data, usually a pixel value of -9999).
 Null data gaps also may have